the king of 90s techno fashion is back with a new bag collection

 Fashion is a visual expression and parallels musicians in the audio landscape.
-It's part of the rich tapestry of life and brings colour and joy.
-People that added something to my day, mainly those that brought a sense of humour inspired me.
+It's part of the rich tapestry of life and brings color and joy.
+People that added something to my day, mainly those that brought a sense of humor inspired me.
 David Bowie often looked comical and ridiculous but he was brave.
 Hippies, New Romantics.
 Techno kids.
 Lou Reed.
 Happy Mondays and punks.
 Brave people with a point of view and style.
 Non-conformists.

 Who are you inspired by now?

-Ironically, I like the futurist approach, quality and tech ethos of Uniqlo.
-However the super brands need to find ways to give back and promote the creative side of the industry.
+Ironically, I like the futurist approach, quality, and tech ethos of Uniqlo.
+However, the super brands need to find ways to give back and promote the creative side of the industry.
 Maybe fund foundations or allow access to some of their facilities.
 We are in the age of corporatism so we have to work for change from within.
 The super brands need to share their wealth and processes.
 Style wise it's difficult to be really inspired right now.
 I think youth culture should be promoted and celebrated not absorbed.
 I like the way the young Chinese make a deliberate effort to look different and often channel their oriental background.

 Do you have any plans for future collections?

 I want to establish the bags first.
 We have lots of tech and new products coming on stream for All R-1.
-I'm interested in collabs - I pioneered collaborations in the 90s, working with Sony, Star Trek and PlayStation.
+I'm interested in collabs — I pioneered collaborations in the 90s, working with Sony, Star Trek, and PlayStation.
 I am not interested in creating clothing just to make money, I am interested in how technology impacts culture and how it can be harnessed to embrace the All R-1 ethos.